Dietrich von Jagow

-Dietrich Wilhelm Bernhard von Jagow (29 February 1892 – 26 April 1945) was a German naval officer, politician, SA Obergruppenführer and diplomat.
+Dietrich Wilhelm Bernhard von Jagow (29 February 1892 – 26 April 1945) was a German naval officer, politician, SA-Obergruppenführer and diplomat.
+He served as the German ambassador to Hungary from 1941 to 1944, and committed suicide just before the end of the Second World War in Europe.

-Naval career
+Early life and naval career

 Jagow was born into a distinguished aristocratic family in Frankfurt an der Oder.
 Gottlieb von Jagow, who served as the German foreign minister was his cousin.
 Jagow ascribed to the typical Junker values of militarism, nationalism and a deep devotion to serving the state.
-After attending the Mürwik naval school, he joined the Imperial German Navy as an officer on 1 April 1912.
-During the First World War, he served on a submarine and then commanded a minesweeper after the Armistice of 11 November 1918.
-Jagow began the war in 1914 as a lieutenant and had risen to the rank of senior lieutenant by 1918.
+After attending the Mürwik Naval School, he joined the Imperial German Navy as a naval cadet on 1 April 1912.
+During the First World War, he served on surface ships and on U-boats.
+Jagow began the war in 1914 as a Leutnant zur See and, by the end of the war, had risen to the rank of Oberleutnant zur See and had been awarded the Iron Cross, 1st and 2nd class.
+After the armistice of 11 November 1918, he remained in the new Reichsmarine and commanded a torpedo boat and a minesweeper.